Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Electromagnetic Information Theory

 \section{Electromagnetic Information Theory}

 Research on electromagnetic information theory is mainly related to the development of information theory principles and antenna engineering under limitations imposed by the laws of electromagnetism.
-It is noteworthy that this interplay between wave physics and information theory dates back to decades ago \cite{Gabor}.
-In what follows, we shed lights on the interaction between information theory and electromagnetism, which has led to the emergence of a new field known as \textit{electromagnetic information theory} (EIT).
+It is noteworthy that this interplay between wave physics and information theory dates back decades ago \cite{Gabor}.
+In this section, we shed light on the interaction between information theory and electromagnetism, which has led to the emergence of a new field known as \ac{EIT}.